The Wizard of Oz in 30 Minutes

 Storm Scene Change

 There are several possibilities for the storm.
 Consider playing instrumental music and/or storm sound effects.
-The goal is to know that a tornado carries Dorothy and her house far away.
-Consider casting a group of ensemble characters called “Ozabouts” who help with scene changes in a choreographed way.
-Here are some ideas for a stormy scene change into Munchkinland.
+The goal is to know that a cyclone carries Dorothy and her house far away.
+Consider casting a group of ensemble characters called Ozabouts who help with scene changes in a choreographed way.
+Here are some ideas for a stormy scene change into Munchkinland:

-5. A large cardboard box painted like a house might be tossed or spun around by the Ozabouts to represent Dorothy’s house in the tornado.
+• A large cardboard box painted like a house might be tossed or spun around by the Ozabouts to represent Dorothy’s house in the cyclone.

-6. The tornado might be represented by twirling ribbons or fabric or even a projection of a tornado.
+• The cyclone might be represented by twirling ribbons or fabric or even a projection of a cyclone.

 At Rise: We are now in the colorful world of Munchkinland.
 We might see giant flowers, colorful bushes, or trees.
 Munchkins are hiding.
 We see the Wicked Witch of the East’s legs and ruby slippers appear from under Dorothy’s house.
 (The house might be represented by a picket fence or a door.)
 Everything is still after the storm.
 Dorothy is holding Toto as they appear from behind the door or from off-stage.